vzamov/closechatchannels/README.md

    - Run the script by executing `node manageChats.js` from the command line/terminal.
    - The script will then:
      - Fetch active chat sessions.
-     - Mark them as inactive.
+     - Mark them as closed.
      - Close associated proxy sessions.
      - And log the progress/results in the console.
    - After the script has finished its execution, you can check the `Output.txt` file in the same directory for a list of active chats and proxy sessions.